Last Updated December 13th, 2020 at 01:55 pm by Lisa

-Learn how to make Roast Beef with Port-Wine Sauce, a delicious elegant dinner for parties and holidays.
-Added bonus, the next day it will make incredible roast beef sandwiches on crusty French bread slathered with creamy horseradish sauce.
+As an added bonus, the next day it will make incredible roast beef sandwiches.
+Pile on crusty French bread slathered with creamy horseradish sauce.

-This roast beef recipe is ready in under 45 minutes and serves 10 people, just right for a dinner party.
+This roast beef recipe is ready in under 45 minutes and serves 10 people.
 The results are simply stunning, a deep rich color results from the pan sear and the rich port wine sauce.
-Slice it thick and dinner is served...
+Slice it thick and serve...

 What Kind Of Beef Is Best?

-You can splurge and get a center-cut beef tenderloin roast, also called a filet of beef, or filet roast, that runs around $22 per pound.
+You can splurge and get a center-cut beef tenderloin roast, also called a filet of beef or filet roast.
+Those run around $38 per pound currently (2021).

 But I found a less expensive option...New York Strip Steak!